esiegmann/Integration_Roadmaps/docs/source/tasks/Data_and_Network_Integration.md

 ## Detailed Instructions

-### Planning
+### Understand your requirements

-To help in planning for adequate data movement and networking capability, consider the following:
+To help in planning for adequate data movement and networking capability, the following aspects of your resource, cyberinfrastructure, and applications should be considered.

 #### Storage and file transfer applications

 1. What part(s) of your resource needs to be accessible for data transfer into and/or out of your site?

+    1. The RP should identify what resources it wishes to make available over CONECTnet.
+Ideally these are just “ACCESS resources”, probably including a perfSONAR network performance measurement server.
+However, it is not inappropriate to include the entire Science DMZ.

 2. For bulk data transfer (datasets in ~100GB range and larger on ACCESS CONECTnet):